-- Fuel Gas and Oil While fuel has stagnated in price in recent months, it remains volatile and predicting price vey challenging.
+• Fuel Gas and Oil - While fuel has stagnated in price in recent months, it remains volatile and predicting price very challenging.
 As the second largest single expense line it impacts the budget significantly.
+Total fuel usage is not expected to increase (assuming no change to the existing service) and through the application of a rate marginally higher than CPI (to provide a slight volatility buffer), a reduction, based on the current financial year has been realised.

-A reduction based on the current financial year has been applied in line with pricing based on the last sixmonths, however for the foreseeable future it will remain a vulnerable part of the budget. - Employee Costs The increase in wages and salaries is principally attributed to the requirement for an additional two Drivers and additional overtime associated with the increase in servicing.
+- Employee Costs The increase in wages and salaries is principally attributed to the requirement for an additional two Drivers and additional overtime associated with the increase in servicing.
 An almost 5% increase in operational hours occurred over the past 12 months, which is expected to continue to increase.
 An additional part-time Finance role has also been required to strengthen the integrity of financial activities and mitigate risk and the additional 0.5% mandatory superannuation increase applied.
-Pleasingly, through prudent management elsewhere, the wages and salaries increase has been kept to a rate lower than CPI.

-- Insurance Following a review of all insurances throughout the year, East Waste has incurred an increase in insurance premiums. - Depreciation A significant increase in depreciation is experienced in the FY24 budget.
+Pleasingly, through prudent management elsewhere, the wages and salaries increase has been kept to a rate lower than CPI. - Insurance Following a review of all insurances throughout the year, East Waste has incurred an increase in insurance premiums. - Depreciation A significant increase in depreciation is experienced in the FY24 budget.
 This occurs predominately as a result of the timing of late truck renewals and additional fleet purchases (to service Unley) in the current financial year and early truck renewals in FY24.
 The increase in Depreciation alone accounts for over one-third of the projected increase.